cisagov/LME/README.md

 1. Setup /opt/lme and check for sudo access.
 Configure other required directories/files.
 2. **Setup password information**: Configures the password vault and other configuration for the service user passwords.
 3. **Setup [Nix](https://nixos.org/)**: nix is the open source package manager we use to install the latest version of podman.
-4. **Set service user passwords**: Sets the service user passwords that are encrypted according to the [security model](/docs/markdown/reference/security-model.md)
+4. **Set service user passwords**: Sets the service user passwords that are encrypted according to the [security model](/docs/markdown/reference/security-model.md).
-5. **Install Quadlets**: Installs quadlet files in the directories described below to be setup as systemd services
+5. **Install Quadlets**: Installs quadlet files in the directories described below to be setup as systemd services.
 6. **Setup Containers for root**: The containers listed in `$clone_directory/config/containers.txt` will be pulled and tagged.
 7. **Start lme.service**: Kicks off the start of LME service containers.

 **Notes on folders, permissions, and service:**
-1. `/opt/lme` will be owned by root, all lme services will run and execute as unprivileged users.
-The active lme configuration is stored in `/opt/lme/config`.
+1. `/opt/lme` will be owned by root, all LME services will run and execute as unprivileged users.
+The active LME configuration is stored in `/opt/lme/config`.
      To access any file at `/opt/lme/` you'll need to make sure you're in a root shell (e.g. `sudo -i su`) or you run whatever command you're wanting to access in that directory as root (e.g. `sudo ls /opt/lme/config`)

 2. Other relevant directories are listed here: